 Given the need to iterate quickly, independent life cycles may be one of the least appreciated benefits of a microservice architecture.
 Looking for parts of our code base that need their own commit-to-production flow can be an invaluable learning tool.

 As you already know, independent life cycles are just one piece of the microservice puzzle!
-Please join us for the next part of this ongoing series where we’ll tackle “Independent Scalability”.
+Read up the rest of this series:

 About the Author